Explore AI workloads

 Computer vision uses image-based models to enable AI to interpret visual input.

-- Try attaching a different image with the prompt
+4. Try attaching a different image with the prompt And this?

-Note: The Azure-based application uses a multimodal generative AI model that can analyze visual input.
-The browser-based application uses a custom image classification model based on MOBILENETV2 to predict the image contents, and then submits the predicted class to the generative AI model to find information about it.
+Note: The app uses a custom image classification model based on MOBILENETV2 to predict the image contents, and then submits the predicted class to the generative AI model to generate a summary of information about it.

 Suggestions for other prompts to try: